 The typical HARP homeowner saves 27 percent per month, according to a coalition of HARP banking servicers.

-The mortgage savings through HARP can be as much as $2,400 a year, according to the FHFA, which is hosting a webinar May 24 about the program.
+The mortgage savings through HARP can be as much as $2,400 a year, according to the FHFA, which is Further information:

 - Mortgage refinance FAQ